Welcome Dr. Sabrina Sullenberger, Chair of the Social Work Department at Belmont University, as she begins blogging here from time to time.

 And then I remembered something: more important than cultural competence (which some would say can never be achieved) is the practice of cultural humility.
 For me, cultural humility means reminding myself that in their community, I am a learner and they are the experts in their own lives.
 While I have a lot of textbook and research knowledge about systemic barriers and structural causes of poverty, they know, and daily experience, what that looks like in Pine Ridge.
 I do not.
 Having cultural humility also means that I have to examine my own presumptions and prejudices about what could make things “better”, and—harder still– examine the ways that I am complicit in systems that are oppressive to others.
 Needless to say: I engaged in a lot of introspection on this trip, and it still continues, especially in light of the shootings and other violence in Charleston.
 I want to be a part of reconciling relationships in my own community, in the beautiful diversity that is Nashville, and cultural humility is as important here as it is in Pine Ridge.

 I will sign off my inaugural blog post with a quote shared by author Sue Monk Kidd in the end notes of The Invention of Wings.
 When I read it I thought it was a good encapsulation of the idea of what a commitment to cultural humility can result in.
 A professor once told her “History is not just facts and events.
 History is also a pain in the heart and we repeat history until we are able to make another’s pain in the heart our own.”
-I believe that, by practicing cultural humility, we can more astutely see and feelpine ridge at red cloud the pain, as well as the beauty and strength, of others.
+I believe that, by practicing cultural humility, we can more astutely see and feel the pain, as well as the beauty and strength, of others.